nalin7sharma/Luminara/README.md

 Speech translation alone does not solve this, because **the lecture is not only speech**.
 In our demo lecture the professor never says the recurrence relation out loud.
 She says:

 > "I have also written the recurrence relation on the board.
-Please copy it into your notes."
+Please copy it into your notes. "

 A transcript-and-translate product loses `T(n) = T(n/2) + O(1)` entirely.
 The student ends up with
 a fluent translation of a lecture they still cannot follow.